ost-ing/alarmify/README.md

 #### Usage & Requirements

-In order to use Alarmify v1.0, you require to have administrator/sudo privileges and the Spotify application installed with a valid Spotify account.
+In order to use Alarmify v1.0, you require to have the Spotify application installed with a valid Spotify account.
 Download the Alarmify installer and extract the application and then configure it & enjoy!

 #### Contribute